Carbaryl: Ecology

 Carbaryl kills both targeted (e.g., malaria-carrying mosquitos) and beneficial insects (e.g., honeybees), as well as crustaceans.
 Because it is highly toxic to zooplankton, the algae they feed on experience blooms.
 Boone & Bridges 2003 find that larger algae eaters such as Bufo woodhousii benefit from this effect.

+Although it can increase survival rates for organisms that benefit from consequential algae blooms, the long term effects of these changes in competition levels and predation can be detrimental to many aquatic ecosystems, particularly those dominated by Anurans.

 It is approved for more than 100 crops in the US.
-Carbaryl is illegal in the EU and Angola.
+Carbaryl has been illegal in the EU since 21 November 2007 and Angola.